jromero132/advent-of-code/readme.md

 task in case all tests passed.
 Take into account that if the puzzle is solved, then the output will be copied to the clipboard 😄
 - **Generate Test Files**: Create multiple test files for a given task.

+The `vscode_tasks` directory along with the `.vscode` directory enhances the development experience for Advent of Code solutions by providing utility scripts and configurations specifically designed for use within Visual Studio Code.
+This feature streamlines the process of executing and testing solutions, making it easier to validate outputs and manage tasks.
+This will add a launch configuration to run the current open file solution and 2 tasks, one for running the solution and the other one for testing the solution.

 ## Installation